Why should you be an informed healthcare consumer?

-Many surgical procedures, such as a hip replacement or
+Many surgical procedures, such as a hip replacement or knee surgery, have multiple components.

-complications.
 The components represent the

 three major cost categories for most surgical procedures:

-||The fair price for the services of the physician performing the procedure
+||The Fair Price for the services of the physician performing the procedure

-||The fair price for the hospital services, including overnight stay, nursing, supplies
+||The Fair Price for the hospital services, including overnight stay, nursing, supplies and most medications

-||The fair price for the services of the anesthesiologist
+||The Fair Price for the services of the anesthesiologist